 3. The Multi-Cage Hutch Tutorial Video

 This is a very detailed video of how to build a rabbit duplex.
-It gives you obvious visuals during the tutorial as it is a video verses a blog post.
+It gives you obvious visuals during the tutorial as it is a video.

 If you are someone that isn’t strong in the area of carpentry then this video might help you gain confidence to build your own hutch.